ToniBiro/Proiect-GeomComp/docs/NonTehnicalDescription.md

 - #### Interface (frontend):
   - addPolygon: shall create a new empty poligon and 2 buttons: "Make current" (polygon) and "Add New" (vertex)
   - setCurrentPolygon: shall disable the button "Make current" for the new current polygon and shall enable the "Make Current" button for the previous current polygon
-  - addVertex: shall create a vertex where you click in the drawing zone and the vertex shall be displayed in the polygon vertex list with the coordinates of the click; if there are less than 3 vertice in this polynom then after adding the new vertex, all vertices shall be connected, else (there are 3 or more vertices) the last connection shall be removed and the new vertex shall connect to the previous last vertex (becoming the new last vertex) and the first created vertex
+  - addVertex: shall create a vertex where you click in the drawing zone and the vertex shall be displayed in the polygon vertex list with the coordinates of the click; if there are less than 3 vertice in this polygon then after adding the new vertex, all vertices shall be connected, else (there are 3 or more vertices) the last connection shall be removed and the new vertex shall connect to the previous last vertex (becoming the new last vertex) and the first created vertex
   - setVertexPosition: by clicking and dragging a vertex, it shall move to the location where it was released; also, the position of the vertex shall be updated in the polygon vertex list